Nairnshire (UK Parliament constituency): Boundaries

 The constituency covered the entire Scottish county of Nairnshire.

 History

-Prior to the 1832 Reform Act, the constituency was generally controlled by the Dukes of Argyll or Campbells, the number of voters varying between 15 and 30.
+Prior to the Scottish Reform Act 1832 (2 & 3 Will.
+4. c.
+65), the constituency was generally controlled by the Dukes of Argyll or Campbells, the number of voters varying between 15 and 30.

 The Representation of the People (Scotland) Act 1832 abolished the alternating constituencies.
 Nairnshire was merged with Elginshire to form the single constituency of Elginshire and Nairnshire, both counties electing one Member between them to each Parliament.